 - Visit the Anasazi Museum in Boulder.
 I think they ask for a donation for entry??
 They have 6 acres of a preserved Anasazi ruins.
 A great spot for the whole family.
 They also have a picnic area.
 Drive back to the town of Boulder and head through town….it’s on your right hand side on Hwy 12 just inside of Boulder Town .
 When you are there make sure to ask them where some of the ancient Indian ruins are that can be seen with just a short walk.

 - Take a drive down Hog’s back road (Hwy 12) to Kiva Coffee house.
 Stop in for a smoothie, soda or coffee.
-Sit out on the deck the view is incredible.
+Sit out on the deck.

 - Visit the Petrified Forest In Escalante!
 Escalante State Park features colorful deposits of mineralized wood and dinosaur bones.
 The 130-acre Wide Hollow Reservoir on the park’s boundary adds water recreation and fishing.
 The park is located 1.5 miles from the quiet western town of Escalante off State Route 12.

 Any drive you take whether it is North, South or West you will find some of the most breathtaking views of Southern Utah.
 ENJOY!!!!!!!!